andrewbolster/andrewbolster.github.io/_posts/2014-05-13-so-what-is-it-you-do-again.md

 These behaviours taken together can provide powerful risk mitigation against a large family of network-based attacks such as Black and Gray hole attacks where packets are selectively dropped based on timing or the node sending a packet, causing that sender to be observed as a ‘bad node’ by the rest of the network, or attacks on the optimality of the routing structures of the network, or simply being selfish and not playing ball with the rest of the group.

-# Trust assessment and mult-metric sensing
+# Trust assessment and multi-metric sensing

 As stated, most existing Trust Management Frameworks are predicated on the communications behaviour of the nodes within the network, or by explicit certification by a central or trusted authority at runtime in the case of PKI and Resurrecting Duckling, or in the case of Evidence Based Trust, having a pre-shared cryptographic key provided a priori to deployment.
 While these are all valid approaches, the reliance on a centralised or pre-defined authority provides a weak-spot in the networks security if that ‘authority’ is subverted, hence the justification for the use of a truly decentralised Trust Management Framework such as CONFIDANT as proposed by Sonja Buchesgger[^confidant], which was based on layering trust assessments over Dynamic Source Routing, or Objective Trust Management Framework as proposed by Li in 2007[^li2007], which led the charge in terms of using multiple values to categorise trust, in this case ‘trust’ and ‘confidence’.